 Some notes about this recipe:

-- Onions and peppers add so much flavor to this skillet dinner, but if you have picky eaters, they can be left out.
-My kids absolutely love this meal without the peppers, so I often make it that way for them, and then make a separate version for my husband and I. That may be questionable parenting, but it’s nice to give them a meal they truly enjoy rather than half enjoy sometimes, ya know?
+If you have picky eaters, they can be left out.
+My kids absolutely love this meal without the peppers, so I often make it that way for them and then make a separate version for my husband and I. That may be questionable parenting, but it’s nice to give them a meal they truly enjoy rather than half enjoy sometimes, ya know?

 Cheesy Broccoli Rice Skillet Dinner